Choo, Chang Y

 Preferred: (408) 924-3980

-You will often get a faster response by sending an email than leaving a voice message.
+In Silicon Valley, you will very often get a faster response by sending an email than leaving a voice message.

 Other times by appointment only